 The change, flux, and persistence of long-term members in online communities means there is always someone available for support.

-The benefits of social support for tobacco addiction
+Social health and support for tobacco addiction

 There is a growing evidence base that individuals interacting in social settings around their disease facilitates adherence and improves self-care.